ansingh6/ecs-171/README.md

 # ECS-171 Group 4 Final Project
 Classifying a job posting as real or fraudulent

+## EDA
+Notebook to explore given data and all the attributes.

 ## Logreg notebook
 Contains code for a simple logistic regression model.
 The text is processed through tfidf and then passed into a logistic regression model along with other attributes.
-Not super exciting but I guess it's there.
+Pretty useless but I guess it's there.

 ## LLM (main model)
 LLM stands for Large-Language Model.
 We used different sizes of Bert in order to train a model for text classification.
 The text is concatenated into one string and preprocessed.
 From there we use the pre-trained language model to perform our classification task.